-This Policy relates to the whole of Wakefield Grammar School Foundation (hereafter known as WGSF) including the Early Years Foundation Stage.
+This policy relates to the whole of Wakefield Grammar School Foundation (hereafter known as WGSF) including the Early Years Foundation Stage.
 It is reviewed annually to ensure compliance with current regulations and law.

-Low-level concerns relate to the behaviour of all members of staff employed by the Foundation and is a statutory policy which needs to be read in conjunction with the Safeguarding and Child Protection Policy.
-It is a statutory policy.and other relevant WGSF or individual school policies (including the Staff Code of Conduct policy and also national Teacher Standards).
+Low Level Concerns relate to the behaviour of all members of staff employed by the Foundation and this is a statutory policy which needs to be read in conjunction with:

+- WGSF Safeguarding and Child Protection Policy

+- WGSF Staff Code of Conduct policy internal policy

+- WGSF Whistleblowing Policy

+- Keeping Children Safe in Education 2024

+- Teacher's Standards.